eip-home/eip-headers/draft-eip-headers-definitions.md

    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-LTV Data Len in octets (up to 255 bytes for the LTV)
+LTV Data Len in octets (up to 252 bytes for the LTV)

 We can use another approach to differentiate between different LTV codes.
 The first two bits of the Len field can differentiate the code length,
-and the remaining 6 bits will specify the length in 32 bits unit (4-octets units)
+and the remaining 6 bits will specify the length in 32 bits units (4-octets units).
+The LTV length can be up to 63x4=252 bytes.

 ~~~
     0                   1                   2                   3